 Cup E and F

-Structured support, ideal for full busts.
+Structured support, ideal for fuller busts.

-The cups sometimes vary by brand, hence the importance of the bra size guide in every store.
+Cups sometimes vary by brand, hence the importance of the bra size guide in every store.

-Finding your bra size is not a fashion question, but one of well-being.
-Measuring your body correctly, understanding your cup size, choosing between bra 75 A, bra 90B, bra 95 A or others, checking the fit, following a reliable bra size guide... that's the real difference between enduring your underwear and feeling perfectly supported.
+Finding your bra size is not a matter of fashion, but of well-being.
+Measuring your body correctly, understanding your cup size, choosing between bra 75 A, bra 90B, bra 95 A or others, checking the fit, following a reliable bra size guide⦠thatās the real difference between enduring your underwear and feeling perfectly supported.

 Wearing the right bra size means: